Elmer Wayne Henley: Initial statements

 When questioned regarding his earlier claim that as Corll had threatened to kill Williams, Kerley and himself that morning, Corll had shouted that he had killed several boys, and that investigators had noted the floor of the room where the three had been bound, assaulted and threatened was covered in thick plastic sheeting in addition to locating numerous dildos, rolls of binding tape, a tube of petroleum jelly, pairs of handcuffs and a toolbox containing thin glass tubes within the property, Henley explained that since the winter of 1971–72, he had actively participated in the abductions and, later, murders of several victims.
 Corll had offered to pay him $200 for each victim he was able to lure to his apartment, although he had never received any significant sums of money for any victim following the first abduction.
 He also divulged that David Brooks had also been an active accomplice – albeit for a longer period of time than he.

 Henley insisted that he had initially believed the boys he abducted were to be sold into a Dallas-based organization for "homosexual acts, sodomy, maybe later killing," but that he soon learned that Corll himself was murdering the victims procured.
 He also gradually admitted to having assisted Corll in several murders, in addition to having actively participated in the torture of "six or eight" victims prior to their murder, also informing police that Corll had buried most of his victims in a boat shed in Southwest Houston, and others at Lake Sam Rayburn and High Island Beach.

-Although police were initially skeptical, Henley remained adamant as to his claims; he also provided investigators with the names of three boys whom he and Brooks had procured for Corll: Cobble, Hilligiest, and Jones.
+Although police were initially skeptical, Henley remained adamant as to his claims; he also provided investigators with the names of three Heights teenagers whom he and Brooks had procured for Corll: Cobble, Hilligiest, and Jones.
 A call to the Houston Police Department (HPD) headquarters revealed all three had been reported missing from Houston Heights.
 Hilligiest had been reported missing in the summer of 1971; the other two boys had been missing for just two weeks.
 He agreed to accompany police to each of the burial sites to assist in the recovery of the victims, beginning with the boat shed where he insisted the three victims whose names he had initially provided detectives—Cobble, Hilligiest, and Jones—had been buried.